StevenWingett/Bioinformatics_Computer_Cluster_Course/presentation.md

 ## Singularity containers
 * Enable software and dependencies to be bundled into one file

-*  most effective way to distribute versioned bioinformatics software
+*  Most effective way to distribute versioned bioinformatics software

 * On the cluster, containers can only be run from:  `/public/singularity/`.